 In order to maintain a healthy lawn, it is necessary to ensure that your grass has all the essential nutrients it needs.
-One of those nutrients is sulfur (S), and a S deficiency can lead to a host of problems for your lawn.
-In this article, we will discuss some possible reasons for S deficiencies in lawns and how to correct a S-deficient lawn.
-Let’s first start out answering what exactly it is that S does for your grass.
+One of those nutrients is sulfur (S), and an S deficiency can lead to a host of problems for your lawn.
+In this article, we will discuss some possible reasons for S deficiencies in lawns and how to correct an S-deficient lawn.
+Let’s first start out by answering what exactly it is that S does for your grass.

 Sulfur is a constituent of certain amino acids and is therefore a constituent of protein.
 If S becomes deficient, the level of S-containing amino acids in the plant will drop, which will ultimately inhibit the synthesis of essential plant proteins.
 Sulfur also plays a role in many coenzymes and secondary plant products or as a functional group with direct involvement in metabolic reactions.
 If S is low plant metabolism and protein synthesis will suffer.

 In recent years, S deficiencies have become increasingly more common.
 This can be attributed to less atmospheric S deposition, due to reductions in power plant S emissions, and increased use of fertilizers containing little or no S. This can be compounded further if you remove your clippings when you mow, removing a source of S that could be recycled in your soil.

 When fertilizer S is not available, the main source of S in the soil will come from the mineralization of soil organic matter.
 This is the process of organic S being mineralized to sulfate-S. Soil organic matter is a large source of plant-available S, so soils low in S will generally be low in organic matter.
 Additionally, coarse-textured soils that are well drained and subject to leaching will also typically be lower in S.